ahmed-saad1997/bike-rental-prediction/README.md

 # bike-rental-prediction
-predict bike rental each hour (Kaggle competition)
+predict number of rented bikes each hour(Kaggle competition)